Nikhil-Wani/Data-structure-and-algorithm/DS Graph/readme.md

 The data structure which is being used in DFS is stack.
 The process is similar to BFS algorithm.
 In DFS, the edges that leads to an unvisited node are called discovery edges while the edges that leads to an already visited node are called block edges.

+<b>Bellman Ford's Algorithm</b>

+Bellman Ford algorithm helps us find the shortest path from a vertex to all other vertices of a weighted graph.
+It is similar to Dijkstra's algorithm but it can work with graphs in which edges can have negative weights.